 Documents have to be sent in ONE single PDF document:

-- The completed 2021 application form for the DUO/Wallonia-Brussels Fellowship Programme.
+- The completed application form of the current call for the DUO/Wallonia-Brussels Fellowship Programme.
 The application form must be typewritten and submitted in PDF format;

 - A copy of the academic cooperation agreement between paired institutions or the declaration of intent to sign one in the two following years;